 Mahammed Alimu is a Brussels-based visual artist and photographer.
 Born in Abu Dhabi, of Somali origin, he picked up on photography and graphic designing as a minor while he was at university.

-He discovered his passion for portraits and storytelling after experiencing with his friend’s point&shoot camera.
+He discovered his passion for portraits and storytelling after experiencing it with his friend’s point&shoot camera.
 Moving forward, he mastered image-editing software such as Photoshop and Lightroom, not only to get the best out of reality but also to create his own visual world.

+She works hybridicly with film-making, photography, movement, sound, discursive and multi-sensorial tools, site-specific and archival art.
+She is seeking new ways of polyphonic narrating, assembling bodies, spaces, and objects in a critical and creative dialogue.
 She moved to Belgium in 2015 and since then she is working on the project “Syntrofi”, a series of performative lunches about inclusion and exclusion in art & education.
-Currently she is active in the co-learning and co-creating platforms School of love, Sasé Istwé, Open Design Course for refugees and asylum seekers, Parallel Perceptions, Decolonize the art school research group and the Post Collective.
+Currently, she is active in the co-learning and co-creating platforms School of love, Sasé Istwé, Open Design Course for refugees and asylum seekers, Parallel Perceptions, Decolonize the art school research group,and the Post Collective.

-Marcus has made over 25 experimental films that have been screened extensively worldwide and a selection of these films are distributed by Light Cone, Paris and the German Film Archives, Berlin.
-Recently with the Belgium artist, Myriam van Imschoot, he presented a series of workshops on sound poetry in art schools and institutions in Belgium, France and Portugal.
+Marcus has made over 25 experimental films that have been screened extensively worldwide and a selection of these films is distributed by Light Cone, Paris, and the German Film Archives, Berlin.
+Recently with the Belgium artist, Myriam van Imschoot, he presented a series of workshops on sound poetry in art schools and institutions in Belgium, France, and Portugal.
 His most recent solo performance was part of ‘The Autobiographical” at Performance aan de Laan in 2018 in Rotterdam.
-Due to his pending residence status when moving to Brussels he followed ODC2018.
+Due to his pending residence status when moving to Brussels he followed Open Design Course 2018.

+Sawsan Maher is a Syrian researcher, activist, philosopher, and designer.
+She studied Philosophy and social science and specialized in political science.
 Her passion to find communicative tools to connect academic humanities and activism activated her great interest in design and methodology.